Essay On Diwali – 10 Lines, 150, 300 and 500 Words for Students

 Paragraph on Diwali

-The following short paragraph on Diwali is no more than 150 words, and can inspire a Diwali essay for 2nd class students:
+The following short paragraph on Diwali is in 100 words, and can inspire a Diwali essay for 2nd class students:

 Diwali, the Festival of Lights, is a nationally-celebrated festival in India.
 It is traditionally a Hindu festival, but today, Indians of all religions come together to celebrate this popular festival.
 Historically, Diwali was commemorated when Lord Ram came back home to Ayodhya after defeating the demon king Ravan, and the people of Ayodhya lit rows of lamps for his return.
 Now, many households light diyas, lanterns, and lights in their homes.
 Other Diwali rituals include cleaning the house, preparing homemade snacks and sweets, drawing colourful rangolis, and buying and wearing new clothes.
 Laxmi Pujan is the main day of Diwali, on which families come together to worship the Goddess Laxmi.
 After that, family members exchange gifts and wishes, and sit down together for a home-cooked meal.
 It is a wonderful time for many households, as Diwali brings love, light, and unity.